MartinDoyleUK/aoc-2023/README.md

 ## Running

+To run the whole project, just run `yarn start`, which will run all of the days' tasks.

+## Developing

+In development mode, only the most recent day found will run.
 You will need two terminal windows/tabs/panes to run this.

-In the first one, setup the compilation tasks by running `yarn dev:watch` and then in the second run the actual puzzles with `yarn dev`.
+In the first window, start the compilation tasks by running `yarn dev:watch` and then in the second run the actual puzzles with `yarn dev`.
 This gives a live-reloading terminal view of the answers.

 > **TIP:** I run the first "watch" task in _iTerm_ and then run the main "dev" task in a terminal within VSCode, so I can see the live results as I type.